AhmedGamal991/demoblaze_Playwright_Framework/README.md

 # Nawy Task: Playwright Testing Framework

-This is a testing framework designed to automate testing for Demoblaze using Playwright and JavaScript and POM Design Pattern.
+This is a testing framework designed to automate testing for Demoblaze using Playwright, JavaScript, and POM Design Pattern.

 ## Installation